dxg76/request_logic_VM/README.md

-## VENDING_LOGIC
+## VENDING_LOGIC_PI

-#### Dante Gordon
 ### Overview:
-The intention of this program is to run as a beta of the vending logic used for communicating with the customer.
-Currently the program supports parsing and checking strings for a few key words.
-These key words will be used to navigate a tree data structure representing menus in which to communicate with the machine.
-These will include a  main menu which will act as the root node of the tree with pointers to each of the submenus.
-These submenus will include the menus for each type of snack as well as a help menu.
+The Vending Logic Directory Contains
+This Directory contains the source code to run the vending machine controller program on the Raspberry Pi 5 It also contains the cpp port of OpenAI's Whisper transcriber https://github.com/ggml-org/whisper.cpp as well as a directory containing the responses the vending machine will
+respond with during different user interactions

 ### Dev Info:
-Compile the vendor using:
-make -f vendor.mk
+To compile the VMC program use: make -f vendor.mk

 Since the vendor now includes whisper to access the whisper library you must run this command before running the program:
 export LD_LIBRARY_PATH=./whisper.cpp-master/build/src:$LD_LIBRARY_PATH

-run tokenizer:
+To run the program you may use
 ./main
-for debug mode
+the following flags are applicable
-./main -d
+./main -d no_charge dev
+-d  debug mode
+no_charge bypasses payment stage in vending machine
+dev allows command line input to be used instead of voice for faster debugging

 ### Program History:
 11/14/24